DevKartikBhardwaj/EchoMart/README.md

-# EchoMart - Specially Abled Store
+# EchoMart - Specially Abled Store (This Project is under Developement)

 EchoMart is a voice-enabled, secure, and accessible e-commerce platform designed specifically for visually impaired users to independently shop from nearby stores.
 Built with modern technologies and accessibility-first design, it empowers users through voice interaction and secure, screen-free authentication.